zupo/peps/pep-0xxx.rst

 6. Specifying TLS versions.
 7. Reporting errors to the caller, currently implemented by the `SSLError`_ class in the ``ssl`` module.
+8. Specifying certificates to load, either as client or server certificates.

 While it is technically possible to define (2) in terms of (3), for the sake of simplicity it is easier to define these as two separate ABCs.
 Implementations